Madan Lal Dhingra: Remembrance

 After his execution, Dhingra's body was denied Hindu rites and buried by the British authorities.
 His family having disowned him, the authorities refused to turn over the body to Savarkar.
 Dhingra's coffin was accidentally found while authorities searched for the remains of Shaheed Udham Singh, and repatriated to India on 13 December 1976.
 His remains are kept in one of the main squares, which has been named after him, in the city of Akola in Maharashtra.
 Dhingra is widely remembered in India today, and was an inspiration at the time for revolutionaries such as Bhagat Singh and Chandrasekhar Azad.

 There was a demand from some groups that his ancestral home be converted into a museum.
 However, his descendants refuse to acknowledge his legacy and refused to participate in events organised to honour his death in August 2015.
 The family sold his ancestral house and refused an offer to purchase it made by BJP leader Laxmi Kanta Chawla who intended to turn it into a museum.
+His family lives in Kolkata now.